 In this post, we will see seven reasons why people working in machine learning should move their projects to the cloud.

 Easy to start

 Starting with the cloud is easy for even beginners, as everything is systematic.
 The user only needs to sign in, create an ML project, and start building solutions in any of the products on the cloud platform.
 In addition, there are no upfront costs.
-For example, testing an application you’ve built using the cloud is cost-free.
+For example, testing an application you’ve created using the cloud is cost-free.

 Pricing is obviously a big issue when deciding whether or not to move the cloud-based ML project.
-The company or data scientist must ensure that he / she limits the costs and that is within the budget.
+The company or data scientist must ensure that he/she limits the costs, and that is within the budget.
 Most cloud platforms come with prices that are affordable.
 They come with a price calculator that enables the user to select the product and create an estimate of that product’s monthly cost.
 You can always build your estimate on a monthly basis and figure out what your costs will look like.

 How much computational power an ML project will take depends entirely on the part being dealt with in the project deployment.
-For example, the processing power required during training is large, but the requirement for processing power is not great for running the ML models.
+For example, the processing power required during training is significant, but the requirement for processing power is not great for running the ML models.
 You don’t have to worry about the computational power when used in the cloud.
 If the training data resides in the cloud, these datasets can be handled by virtual partitions.
 If they are not used, they can also turn them off.